Cilvyahg/FED_wtrack/javascript/loops/loops.md

 when you loop over an array then you usually use a for loop since you know how many iterations you need.

+## BREAK KEYWORD

+break keyword is normally used with while loop to escape a loop. because we don't know how many times we need to do the iteration

 **dictionary**
 iterate = herhalen